deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/avalanche-DAO.md

 ### Step 6: Deploy our DAO contract on FUJI

 Now we need compile our contract, I'm using the 0.8.0 version compiler, and click on the `Compile` button.

-In the environment section we choose the `Injected Web3` option, in account we chose an account from our metamask plugin in the FUJI network, make sure that your account have the necessary avax for the deploy and the minimum for create a proposal.
+In the environment section, we select Injected Web3, and in the account , we select our FUJI network in metamask plugin.
+Make sure your account has the required avax for the deploy and the minimum for creating a proposal.
 [Here you can find the Faucet](https://faucet.avax-test.network/).
-Click on the `Deploy` button and `confirm` the transaction in REMIX and Metamask and await for a few seconds.
+Click on the `Deploy` button and `confirm` the transaction in REMIX and when the Metamask window appers, click on the `Estimated Gas fee` and change the `Gas price` from 25 to 225 (GWEI) and then click `confirm`.

 ![](/.gitbook/assets/create-avax-DAO.gif)

+If the contract is deployed successfully on FUJI we can see the succes transaction on the REMIX inspector.